Jeremy Brevard-USA TODAY Sports. Pictured: Kemba Walker

 Other teams in that -3 to -7 range include the Charlotte Hornets, Utah Jazz, Brooklyn Nets, New York Knicks, Memphis Grizzlies, Atlanta Hawks and Orlando Magic.

 The Hornets definitely pop off the page this season: Their point differential suggested they were a 42-win team, but they finished at just 36.
-Their opening mark on 5Dimes is 35!
+Their opening mark is 35!

 And, finally, the Jazz are also intriguing: They were a 53-win squad by point differential but won just 48 games, and it’s possible, if not likely, that stud sophomore Donovan Mitchell will take another small step forward in his quick development.